neondatabase/website/content/docs/guides/logical-replication-alloydb.md

   ```

 - A Neon project with a Postgres database to receive the replicated data.
 For information about creating a Neon project, see [Create a project](/docs/manage/projects#create-a-project).
+- Read the [important notices about logical replication in Neon](/docs/guides/logical-replication-neon#important-notices) before you begin.

 ## Prepare your AlloyDB source database